andrewta999/Imagebook/README.md

 ## Demo

-The project is deployed on Heroku for a quick demo.
-Link [here](https://imagebook1.herokuapp.com/).
+The backend is deployed on Heroku and the frontend is deployed as github pages.
+Visit the website [here](https://andrewta999.github.io/Imagebook).
 You can create a new account or use these credentials to login if you just want to quick test:
 - username: andrew
 - password: 12345